 Taking photographs or videotaping inside the theatre is strictly prohibited.

 GTA’s community volunteer organization, Theatre WINGS, sells sodas and cookies during all intermissions to refresh patrons and raise funds that enable GTA students to audition and attend workshops at the Southeastern Theatre Conference annually.
-You will also want to check out the GTA Book Table before performances or during intermission, with special selections that celebrate the playwright and his or her work.

 Children in the Theatre

 We love children, we HAVE children… (and of course we have BEEN children).
 Still, we recognize that not all children love theatre – yet.
 We discourage parents from bringing children under 5 to the theatre and ask them to respect other patrons by leaving the theatre if their children decide that it’s time to make off-script noise.
 All patrons, regardless of age, must be ticketed.